 - What types of interactions feel connective to you?

 - Group Chats?
 Video calls?
 Study groups?
-Consider connecting with other students in a way that promotes communication, collaboration, and relationships.
+Consider connecting with other students in a way that promotes communication, collaboration and relationship.

 What technology and study needs do you have?

-- Develop a filing and note-taking system that makes sense to your brain.
-You will be engaging and reading an enormous amount of information, and having a way to keep track of what you are studying will save you time and frustration for when you need to refer to it.
-It may take some fine-tuning to develop a system that works for you, but it’s worth it!
+- Develop a filing and note taking system that makes sense to your brain.
+You will be engaging and reading an enormous amount of information, and having a way to keep track of what you are studying will save you time and frustration when you need to refer to it.
+It may take some fine tuning to develop a system that works for you, but it’s worth it!

-- What do you want to do electronically vs. physically?
+- What do you want to do electronically vs physically?
 Most textbooks are available electronically and can be found to be a bit cheaper than print versions.
-However, some prefer a physical copy to read.
+However, some students prefer a physical copy to read.

 - If you are an auditory learner, utilize Text-to-Speech technology.
-Consider using a page reader like naturalvoice.com or your computer or phone’s built-in text-reading accessibility software.
+Consider using a page reader like naturalreader.com or your computer or phone’s built in text reading accessibility software.

 - Watch this video on reading and writing tips for graduate students.